Its-sunny69/ReviewProvider/README.md

     vercel
     ```

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or suggestions, please reach out to [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or suggestions, please reach out to [dynamosdev0@gmail.com](mailto:dynamosdev0@gmail.com).